move-up-icon

 Once you’ve selected and bought the preferred cryptocurrency, you can either withdraw it to your cryptocurrency wallet located on the main blockchain (L1) or withdraw it directly to a scaling solution (L2), such as Boba.
 So we are going to take the intermediate route.
 First transferring our assets out of the exchange, to our own wallet on the main blockchain (L1).
 In the next step we are going to bridge our assets from L1 to Boba.

-3. Bridge assets to Boba
+3. Bridge assets to Boba Network

 The final and most important step is to add assets to your wallet on Boba.
 If you want to move assets from one blockchain network to another, you’ll need a blockchain bridge to allow those assets to travel.
 In our case, we’ll have to use a special bridge to transfer our assets from our crypto wallet (on the main blockchain) to our Boba (L2) wallet.

-Explore Boba
+Explore Boba Network

 1. Start your journey

 Congratulations!
-Please connect your cryptocurrency wallet with the Boba gateway and start exploring Web3’s most user-friendly scaling platform out there.
+Please connect your cryptocurrency wallet with the Boba Network gateway and start exploring Web3’s most user-friendly scaling platform out there.

 2. Explore our dApps